The Medinet Habu Temple is one of the ancient Egyptian temples in Luxor that was built by pharaoh Ramses III and dedicated to the god Amon.

 How To Get There

 Medinet Habu is located on the west bank of the Nile River, on the outskirts of Luxor, Egypt.

-Once you’re in Luxor, it’s easy to find a driver to take you to Habu and other sites on the west bank for about 300 EGP (~$20 USD) for the whole day.
-Your hotel can probably arrange this too.
+Once you’re in Luxor, it’s easy to find a driver to take you to Habu and other sites on the west bank, or your hotel can usually arrange this as well.

 If you would rather go with a vetted tour company and skip the hassle of arranging everything yourself, there are several companies that offer tours to Medinat Habu and the other temples in Luxor.

 Here is a Luxor day tour package of the West Bank with a felucca ride, including popular sights like the Colossi of Memnon, Medinet Habu Temple, Valley of the Kings/Queens, and more.

 We’ve used this company for lots of tours and activities around the world, and they’re great.
 Highly recommended!